kodmunki/ku4js-webApp/README.md

     //ADD YOUR SERVICES HERE
 };
 ```
+ **For further details you can view the [example/](https://github.com/kodmunki/ku4js-webApp/tree/master/_example) application or watch the tutorial videos COMING SOON.**

 ###config.forms

-Configures the forms that your controllers will read from when calling model methods that require user input, and that
+ku4js-webApp forms configurations configure the forms that your controllers will read when calling model methods that require user input, and those that
 your views will write to when there is data coming from the server that should be placed into the form on load, e.g.
 when a user is editing information that they have already provided.